District Officers & Administration

 DownloadOur District

-Rotary District 6600, consists of 64 Rotary clubs and over 3,100 members.
+Rotary District 6600 consists of 60 Rotary clubs and over 2,800 members.
 Our district is situated in the north central and western sector of Ohio, encompassing over 12,000 square miles.
-The District’s E-Club, Ohio Pathways, has 40 members from all over the United States, Europe, Australia, and the Caribbean!
-District clubs range in size from 323 members in The Rotary Club of Toledo (one of the largest clubs in the world) to 8 members in Cardington, one of our smallest clubs.
+The District’s E-Club, Pathways, has 40 members from all over the United States, Europe, Australia, and the Caribbean!
+District clubs range in size from 300 members in The Rotary Club of Toledo (one of the largest clubs in the world) to 8 members in Cardington, one of our smallest clubs.
 There is great diversity in the clubs across our district.

 About Our Region